KrystianLis/elym-open-api/README.md

 ./integration-tests-script.sh
 ```
-# Deployement on Kubernetes using Helm
+# Deployment on Kubernetes using Helm

 This command installs a chart.
 ```